Psychology Internship: Core Clinical Training Experiences

 Child Adolescent Psychiatry Services (CAPS) — Therapy

 In addition to the activities described above, Child interns conduct individual and family therapy.
 They are expected to see their therapy patients during their off-unit rotations.
 Presenting therapy concerns include behavioral problems and parenting concerns, as well as a full range of serious psychiatric disorders.
-Various therapy orientations are taught including psychodynamic, cognitive behavioral, family systems, and parenting skills training.
-Trainees are taught to tailor their interventions to the specific needs of the child in the context of his or her particular life situation.
+Various therapy orientations are taught including cognitive behavioral, family systems, and parenting skills training.
+Interns are taught to tailor their interventions to the specific needs of the child in the context of his or her particular life situation.
 This is an elective rotation for Adult interns.